 Vitamin D builds strong bones by helping the body absorb the calcium and phosphorus needed for bone mineralization.

 The best natural source of vitamin D is exposure to sunlight.
 But parents are typically advised to keep infants younger than 6 months of age out of the sun as much as possible.
-And many mothers themselves get inadequate sun exposure, which in turn affects the level of vitamin D in their milk.
+And many mothers also get inadequate sun exposure, which in turn affects the level of vitamin D in their milk.
 In part that’s because using sunscreen prevents sunburn but also prevents vitamin D synthesis (production) in the skin.

 Early, subtle signs of vitamin D deficiency in children can include delayed walking, poor growth (particularly height), and irritability.
 Severe vitamin D deficiency in young children can lead to rickets (a softening and weakening of the bones).
 In addition to making the child’s legs appear bowed, rickets can cause muscle spasms, seizures, and breathing difficulties.
 The first steps in diagnosing a deficiency are a thorough medical history and blood test.